Eclextic/Eclextic/README.md

 Thank you for taking the time to read this!

+&emsp;

-Nobody can truly be smart, as to be smart, means to be knowing the bounds of knowledge!
-Which is why, I will always stay foolish!
+<i>Nobody can truly be smart, as to be smart, means to be knowing the bounds of knowledge!
+Which is why, I will always stay foolish!<i>

 &emsp;&emsp;&emsp;